Turbochimp/designht23/content/analysis/index.md

 <div class = "box gridAnalysis wrapperAnalysis" markdown=1>

-Titel på rapporten
+Abalysis of styling in Newssites
 =======================

 <div class="subGridA subWrapA urv" markdown=1>

-Urval
+Selection
 -----------------------

 <div class = "r1" markdown=1>

 My first selection for website analysis is [CNN](https://edition.cnn.com), and i chose it due to the nature of it being an american newssite.

 It will be interesting to be able to contrast the styles used between different countries, depending on the purpose and scope of the website.

 Although CNN is an American corporation, it broadcasts internationally across several countries, and therefore will try to appeal to a larger audience than the other chosen sites.